TritonDataCenter/manta/docs/manta-ops.md

 ## Configuring NAT for Marlin compute zones

-Recall that while we want customers to be able to access the internet from Marlin zones, we don't want to give each zone a public IP.
+Recall that while we want users to be able to access the internet from Marlin zones, we don't want to give each zone a public IP.
 In production, we've configured a hardware NAT on the private network that the compute zones use, but in development, this connectivity is usually absent.
 As a result, among other things, mlogin(1) doesn't work.

 If you want to set up NAT for your marlin compute zones in development, you can do so by creating a NAT zone.
 The following procedure is inspired by the